 When is the application date each year?

-The next cohort of the Advanced Coaching Diploma program is planned to run from Fall 2019 – Spring 2021 with applied sessions offered in a blended learning environment (virtual, self-directed learning, in person workshops and practical sessions).
+The next cohort of the Advanced Coaching Diploma program is planned to run from Fall 2021 – Spring 2023 with applied sessions offered in a blended learning environment (virtual, self-directed learning, in-person workshops and practical sessions).

-Applications are now being accepted through to the end of June 2019, however we encourage you to start the submission process as soon as possible.
+**Applications are now being accepted through to August 15, 2021, however we encourage you to start the submission process as soon as possible.**

 How do I apply?